 The Global Greens is the partnership of the world’s Green parties and political movements, working cooperatively to implement the Global Greens Charter.
 This unique and inspiring document sets out our core values of ecological wisdom, social justice, participatory democracy, nonviolence, sustainability and respect for diversity.

 With members in over 90 countries, the Greens are the world's fastest growing political family.
 We work for change inside and outside the world's parliaments and have elected representatives in all corners of the world at local, state and national level, and in the European Parliament.
 The Global Greens are organised into four federations in the Americas, Africa, Europe and Asia-Pacific.

 We aim to make the 21st century a green century!
 This means fundamentally reforming the dominant economic model, tackling climate change, ending the hunger crisis, promoting vibrant democracy, working for peace, protecting biodiversity and more.

-As global crises multiply so do the opportunities.
-The Greens have an awesome responsibility to humanity and the planet to meet these challenges.
 To help, join now!
 Sign up to receive Global Greens News.
-Support the Green party or political movement in your country.
+And don't forget that you can also support the Green party or political movement in your country.
 If you live in a country with no Green party, why not start one!